phyletica/phyletica.github.io/_posts/2015-09-02-imagemagick.md

 convert -coalesce slides.gif frame-%02d.png
 {% endhighlight %}

-**NOTE:** I realize we could have avoided this step by simply used the PNG files we just deleted above, but I often have a GIF as the starting point for this task, and so I wanted to document how to convert the GIF into separate frames.
+**NOTE:** I realize we could have avoided this step by simply using the PNG files we just deleted above, but I often have a GIF as the starting point for this task, and so I wanted to document how to convert the GIF into separate frames.